vivaansinghvi07/unisci/docs/documentation.rst

     3.281*10⁰ ft

-Supported units for conversion can be found below.
+Supported units for conversion can be found in the :ref:`Supported Conversions` section.